gmoe/piano_fundamentals/source/chapter1/ch1_topics/III.1.rst

 seamlessly so that to an observer, it looks like a single motion, with the flesh of the fingers acting like shock absorbers.
-The required fast downstroke means that the finger muscle must have a high proportion of fast muscles (see Section 7.a below).
+The required fast downstroke means that the finger muscle must have a high proportion of fast muscles (see :ref:`III.7.a`).
 This is achieved by fast motion practice over extended periods of time (about a year) and avoiding strength exercises; therefore, the statement that piano technique requires finger strength is absolutely wrong.
 We need to cultivate finger speed and sensitivity.